 2. provide Provenance with all documents, information, items and materials in any form (whether owned by the Customer or a third party) required by Provenance to perform the Services in a timely manner, and ensure that these are accurate and complete;

-3. ensure any Commercial Agreement meets its requirements;
+3. ensure any Commercial Agreement or Order Form meets its requirements;

-4. obtain and maintain all necessary licences and consents as required to enable Provenance to perform its obligations under a Commercial Agreement;
+4. obtain and maintain all necessary licences and consents as required to enable Provenance to perform its obligations under the Agreement;

 5. comply with all Applicable Laws;